 When your system runs for a longer duration of time temporary errors, memory leaks and other bugs cause it to slow down, so sometimes it's a good idea to restart it once in a while.
 This clears up the memory and things load fresh.

-Please note turning your system off (shutdown) and then starting again is not same as a system restart, most people simply consider this to be the same but that’s not the case.
+Please note turning your system off (shutdown) and then starting again is not same as a system restart, though many consider it all same but it's different.

-Remember to update your computer softwares like the operating systems, device drivers etc. regularly to have faster and smoother experience.
-The latest updates, patches, and fixes remove bugs and improves our system performance directly.
+Remember to update your computer software like the operating systems, device drivers etc. regularly to have faster and smoother experience.
+The latest updates, patches, and fixes remove bugs and improves our system performance overall.

-Too many open apps or one running in backgournd slows down your system, windows 10 has a built in powerful feature to limit apps from runnning in background, which can be accessed by typing ‘Settings’ in the Start Menu Dialog and then selecting ‘Background apps’ from the sidebar of settings.
+Too many apps running in backgournd slows down your system, Windows 10 has a built in powerful feature to limit apps from runnning in background, which can be accessed by typing 'Settings' in the Start Menu Dialog and then selecting 'Background apps' from the sidebar of the settings panel.

-System file checker is an utility program that checks system files for errors and fixes them.
+The System file checker is a powerful utility program that checks system files for corruptions and fixes them.
 Sometimes corrupt system files are also reasons for bad performance so running a file checker can be of great help.
 You can use system file checker to check and fix your system files by following these steps:-

 Win + R